top of page

 Be courteous!
 No meetings before 9.
 And, if you must, include dial-in access.

-2. Respect the Lunch
+1. Respect the Lunch

 Maybe you too could (and by could, I mean SHOULD) take the opportunity for a little break yourself.
 The chance for a short mental reset would do your focus and creative energy well.
-Maybe I should take my advice.
+Maybe I should take my own advice.

-3. Respect 4:30
+1. Respect 4:30

 Did you know that parents can be fined for picking their children up late at daycare?
 I didn’t.
-Did you know how aggravating it can be to those with obligations when your meeting ending at 5 goes 15 minutes over because you want to talk about the workout you’re taking on at 6:30?
+Did you know how aggravating it can be for those with obligations when your meeting ending at 5 goes 15 minutes over because you want to talk about the workout you’re taking on at 6:30?
 I didn’t, but I do now.

 4:30 is it.
-Do not schedule anything after this time, though I do understand how tempting it can be.
-Create this buffer so that the working parents can close out for the day, organize for tomorrow, and gather their children on time.
+Do not schedule anything after this time, though I understand how tempting it can be.
+Create this buffer so that working parents can close out for the day, organize for tomorrow, and gather their children on time.

 As for you?
 This is a great time to polish those decks, read a trade journal or blog post, or even do some journaling of your own.
 Exercise your mind, and results will follow.

-4. Be WFH Friendly
+1. Be WFH Friendly

-5. Mandatory Happy Hour
+1. Mandatory Happy Hour

-These are not the 1960’s, and this is not Mad Men.
-Though I have formed many great bonds over an excellent Rye, we need to be respectful of the fact that not everyone can add a few extra hours to the day and come home smelling like a liquor cabinet.
-Especially last minute.
+These are not the 1960s, and this is not Mad Men.
+Though I have formed many great bonds over an excellent Rye, we need to be respectful of the fact that not everyone can add a few extra hours to the day and come home smelling like a liquor cabinet, especially last minute.

-6. Schedule Team Building During Business Hours
+1. Schedule Team Building During Business Hours

-There are few things as effective in building team cohesiveness as a team building event.
-Such events build trust camaraderie and a general sense of belonging.
-Also, they should take place during work hours (I promise, the return will far exceed the investment.)
+There are few things as effective in building team cohesiveness as a team-building event.
+Such events build trust, camaraderie, and a general sense of belonging.
+Also, they should take place during work hours (I promise, the return will far exceed the investment).

-Scheduling team building outside of regular business hours sends the wrong message about the value of the event and is likely shifting the undue burden to the family folks.
-Go indoor skydiving, zip lining, or to an escape room – HAVE FUN – but, be sure to schedule it during regular business hours.
+Scheduling team-building outside of regular business hours sends the wrong message about the value of the event and is likely shifting the undue burden to the family folks.
+Go indoor skydiving, zip lining, or to an escape room – HAVE FUN – but be sure to schedule it during regular business hours.

-7. Remote Participation for Training
+1. Remote Participation for Training

 This is 2018, and we have some pretty fantastic virtualization tools, such as those from Double Robotics.
 Though nothing beats the experience delivered through physical presence, there are always circumstances that should make us reconsider the policy, primarily when they benefit families.

-8. Alternatives to Travel
+1. Alternatives to Travel

-As a consultant who has traveled for more than a decade (think George Clooney in “Up in the Air”) I can agree that nothing beats the benefits of air/hotel/car status.
-That is until literally, anything more important comes along.
+As a consultant who has traveled for more than a decade (think George Clooney in “Up in the Air”), I can agree that nothing beats the benefits of air/hotel/car status.
+That is until literally anything more important comes along.

-For many of us, business travel is an empowering and liberating perk-of-the-job.
+For many of us, business travel is an empowering and liberating perk of the job.
 For others, it is a horror to be avoided at all costs.
-Overnight-care, school, the stress; and what about the dog?
+Overnight care, school, the stress; and what about the dog?

 Sometimes business travel is unavoidable, but we need to offer as much flexibility to the parents in the office as possible.
 We also need to create a team-centered environment where travel obligations can be shared, without guilt.

-9. The 40-Hour Week
+1. The 40-Hour Week

 You should not be working more than 40 hours per week.
-Again, unless you are bootstrapping, YOU, SHOULD NOT, BE WORKING MORE THAN 40 HOURS PER WEEK.
+Again, unless you are bootstrapping, YOU SHOULD NOT BE WORKING MORE THAN 40 HOURS PER WEEK.

 Ask anyone who works a well-structured, focused, and prioritized 40: there isn’t much left in the knowledge tanks at the end of the week.
 As Dan Pink describes in his book “When,” safety, quality, and productivity begin to diminish when we push beyond this barrier.

 Bad things aside, we should be evaluating others based on their contributions, not the number of hours they spend in their seat.
 I intentionally do not keep track of the hours people work.
-What I do focus on is on the person’s ability to meet their commitments and the quality of their work.
+What I do focus on is a person’s ability to meet their commitments and the quality of their work.
 Nothing else matters to me.

 Come in (or WFH), crush your tasks, and go live life.
 That’s what we’re all here for, right?
-To live (and not in a corporate jail cell.)
+To live (and not in a corporate jail cell).

-10. Empathy: You Don’t Know What You Don’t Know
+1. Empathy: You Don’t Know What You Don’t Know

 The most important gift we can give our colleagues, parents or otherwise, is empathy.
-Understand that there is a great deal that you do not understand about those around you.
+Understand that there is a great deal you do not understand about those around you.

 We all lead complicated lives, and sometimes our problems and pressures can creep into the workspace.
-If that happens to someone close to you, or even you, do not hold their bad day/week/month against them.
-Talk to them, encourage time away, be supportive.
+If that happens to someone close to you, or even to you, do not hold their bad day/week/month against them.
+Talk to them, encourage time away, and be supportive.

 Each one of us leads a complicated life.
 Imagine how complicated it must be for those who are responsible for the lives of many.